 As with the all programs at the Tower Center, the National Security and Defense Program is animated by practical policy dilemmas.
 It addresses a range of current security issues, including everything from the grand strategy of great powers to the causes of militant violence in distant civil wars.
 Our faculty includes specialists on nuclear weapons, intelligence, and regional studies.
 Students learn from a combination of leading academics and faculty with vast diplomatic, military, and foreign policy experience.
 And because the program is problem driven, it is interdisciplinary by design.
 We encourage students to seek insights from political science, history, economics, engineering, and any other field that can help them develop ideas about important security problems.

 While the principal mission of the program is undergraduate education, the National Security and Defense Program is also a center for public debates.
-It organizes the annual Tower Center National Security Conference each fall, which has become a signature in the Dallas-Fort Worth area.
+It organizes the annual Tower Center National Security Symposium each fall, which has become a signature in the Dallas-Fort Worth area.
 The program hosts a steady stream of public events featuring leading scholars and practitioners, including policymakers, military leaders, diplomats, and intelligence officials from the United States and abroad.
 Finally, we support research and provide opportunities for SMU students and faculty to present their findings in regular seminars.

 The Seventh Annual Tower Center National Security Conference | The United States and China: Strategy, Competition, and Innovation | November 5-6, 2014